jovaska1337/echo360_video_scraper/README.md

 - (everything else should be part of a standard python installation)

 #### Rationale
-Have you ever wanted you view your favourite lecture videos using your favorite media player without requiring internet connectivity?
-Are you tired of laggy and broken browser based interfaces?
-Do you like watching long lectures at higher speeds than the echo360.org.uk browser interface allows?
+- Have you ever wanted you view your favourite lecture videos using your favorite media player without requiring internet connectivity?
+- Are you tired of laggy and broken browser based interfaces?
+- Do you like watching long lectures at higher speeds than the echo360.org.uk browser interface allows?

 If you answered yes, this tool is for you.

-The reason the tool is split up into two parts is that the process of making the python script jump through all the ridiculous hoops to retreive the stream urls and authentication cookies is frankly impossible.
+The reason the tool is split up into two parts is that the process of making the python script jump through all the ridiculous hoops required to retreive the stream urls and authentication cookies is frankly impossible.
 Using the existing browser session to retreive metadata through and extension is the simplest and easiest way to implement this.

 #### Instructions
 To use the browser extension, you have to be on on an echo360.org.uk